riksantikvarieambetet/Generous-Interface-Fashion/README.md

 ### Fetching Data

+#### Prerequisites

+ - An Europeana API key
+ - An billing enabled Google service account with Google Vision access enabled.

-Note that you will be prompted for an Europeana API key.
+Note that you will be prompted for your Europeana API key and the path to your Google service account file.

 ```bash
 cd data